AnushaUKumar/Skills-Gap-Analysis-with-Generative-AI/README.md

 - **Enhanced Scraping**: Improve scraping to include data from additional platforms like Indeed, Glassdoor, etc.
 - **Improved AI Models**: Experiment with more advanced models for skills extraction and personalized learning recommendations.
-- **Soft Skills Identification**: Include the analysis of soft skills alongside technical skills for more comprehensive skill gap identification.